Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Methods

 where:

 Then we arrived to an equivalent formulation of the conservative Landau-Lifshitz equation in terms of the normal modes amplitudes.
-The only approximation used, as discussed previously, is the parabolic approximation expressed in equation \eqref{eq:parab_approx_dm0}.
+The only approximation used, as discussed previously, is the parabolic approximation expressed by equation \eqref{eq:parab_approx_dm0}.